 The Lumbini festival is organized by Andhra Pradesh Tourism Department to boost spiritual tourism in the state and highlight the history of Hyderabad and Buddhism which is 2000 years old.
 Many people believe that Buddhism was only prevalent in the northern and northeastern states of India like Ladakh, Sikkim, Mizoram, Arunachal Pradesh, Tripura, and others but that’s not true.

-The Lumbini festival is that time of the year when the teachings of Gautama Buddha are commemorated.
+The Festival is that time of the year when the teachings of Gautama Buddha are commemorated.
 The participation of various sculptors, artisans, and painters is another major highlight of this festival as they demonstrate the life of Buddha and his teachings in a creative manner through their art.

 Hyderabad is quite a popular tourist destination that has been attracting domestic and foreign tourists to its ancient sites, palaces, temples, events, culture, and cuisine.
 The city has a well-developed transportation infrastructure that allows tourists from all parts of the country to arrive here comfortably and conveniently.

-Nagarjunasagar, where the festival is organised, is located at an approximate distance of 1,700km, 850km, 1,400km, and 630km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
-Continue reading to find out some popular modes and routes of traveling to Hyderabad.
+Nagarjunasagar, where the festival is organised, is located at an approximate distance of 1,700, 850, 1,400, and 630 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Continue reading to find out some popular modes and routes of travelling to Hyderabad.

 By Air.
 Rajiv Gandhi International Airport is the nearest airport to Nagarjunasagar.
 From the airport, one has to cover a distance of 25km via a local taxi or a bus to reach the venue.